 Life is about making an impact, and we need to figure out what we want our legacy to be then start working on leaving that legacy!

 There is a connection between the state of our bodies and our ability to be happy.
 The body is the vessel from which we derive the energy to take action, produce value and experience joy.

 I remember Zig Ziglar once poking fun at professional horseracing.
 He joked that we routinely spend thousands of dollars and months or years of our lives caring for million-dollar horses, yet we neglect and destroy our own million-dollar bodies without a thought.

 It’s critical that we learn to pay attention to our bodies.
 What are the things our bodies need?
+What is it lacking?
+Will an alcar supplement help improve it’s wellness?
+Or do you need more vitamin C?
 What may be harming our ability to feel good and muster the energy and emotion to do the things we’ve always wanted to?
 Be mindful and recognize the signals your body may be giving you about how best to maintain its balance and health.

 5-Love IN our hearts

 Love is so much more than caring for someone.
 It is having the grace to apologize, to accept the apologies of others, to be thankful and considerate, to have empathy and put yourself in another’s shoes.
 Love your family and always keep them involved in your life.
 Just because your parents are getting old and your grandparents are getting older, you shouldn’t leave them behind.
 You should all get out and see the world.

 When all is said and done, our lives are measured by the impact we’ve had on those around us.
 As Zig Ziglar said, You can get everything you want out of life, if you just help enough other people get what they want.